Internet2 Research Engagement Team

 Dana Brunson, Executive Director

-Dr. Dana Brunson is Executive Director for Research Engagement at Internet2, leading a team that supports effective use and development of research cyberinfrastructure.
-She serves as Principal Investigator of the NSF-supported “EAGER: Empowering RCD Professionals to Broaden Participation in the NAIRR Pilot” and co-Principal Investigator on two NAIRR Pilot Annual Meeting conference grants.
+Dr. Dana Brunson serves as Executive Director for Research Engagement at Internet2, where she leads a team dedicated to advancing the development, adoption, and strategic impact of research cyberinfrastructure across the U.S. A nationally recognized leader in the field of research computing and data (RCD), she has played a central role in the National AI Research Resource (NAIRR) Pilot, serving as Principal Investigator of the NSF-supported EAGER: Empowering RCD Professionals to Broaden Participation in the NAIRR Pilot and as Principal Investigator on two NAIRR Pilot Annual Meeting conference grants.
 She previously served as PI of the Research Computing and Data Nexus, an NSF Cyberinfrastructure Center of Excellence Pilot that concluded in April 2025.

 As Chair of the Campus Research Computing Consortium (CaRCC) Transitional Board, Dana is leading the organization’s progress toward 501(c)(3) status.
 She co-chairs CaRCC’s Logistics Operations Group and co-founded (with Lauren Michael) the CaRCC People Network.
 Dana served as General Co-chair (with Daphne McCanse) of PEARC25 and co-managed (with Henry Neeman) the NSF-supported XSEDE Campus Engagement Program from 2016-2022.
 From 2019-2021, she served on the Trusted CI leadership team and developed the Trusted CI Fellows Program.